-Sampling equipment/personnel: The dinghy of the Arctic Station with boat driver and preferably two additional persons to conduct the survey.
-Underwater video system with a built-in depth sensor connected by a 50 m (or longer) cable to a computer screen on the boat allowing online screen view of the video signal.
-The video system must also have built-in GPS and time logger (we apply LH Camera underwater video systems; www.LH-camera.dk).
-Charged batteries and file storage space must be ensured; box to transport/cover the computer; tub for placing the cord; information on site location and GPS to locate it if needed.
+Sampling equipment/personnel: A dinghy with boat driver and two additional persons to conduct the surveys.
+Underwater video system with a built-in depth sensor connected by a 50 m (or longer) cable to a screen on the boat allowing online view of the video signal.
+The video system must also have built-in GPS and time logger.
+Charged batteries and file storage space must be ensured; box to transport/cover the equipment; tub for placing the cord; information on site location and GPS to locate it if needed.